Do It Yourself Painting Basics: Prepping Your Exterior For Winter

 WINTERIZE YOUR WATER PIPES:

-Nothing worse than having frozen water pipes when getting ready for work in the morning.
+There is nothing worse than having frozen water pipes when getting ready for work in the morning.
 It is costly to repair frozen pipes.
-Winterizing plumbing is advised during winter, especially if it will be vacant for an extended period and no water will go through the pipelines.
-The winterizing process involves clearing the water heater, filling all components with an antifreeze solution, and draining pipes all water from the pipelines.
-Determine the pipes most vulnerable to freezing if you have sufficient time to thoroughly check the conditions of the structure’s plumbing.
+Winterizing plumbing is advised during the winter, especially if it will be vacant for an extended period and no water will go through the pipelines.
+The winterizing process involves clearing the water heater, filling all components with an antifreeze solution, and draining all water from the pipelines.
+Determine the pipes most vulnerable to freezing if you have sufficient time to thoroughly check the condition of the structure’s plumbing.
 Look for pipelines outside windows and walls, uninsulated pipes, and pipelines near unheated areas.

 Wrap pipes that are in basement/crawl spaces or garages with foam insulation, heat tape or pipe wrap.
 It is also essential to check for any fractures in floors, ceilings, and walls.
 Caulk them to keep cold air from entering those gaps if you discover holes during your checking.